Pine Bluff officials: Flood won’t sink Arkansas city’s hopes

 When the floods recede, Washington anticipates much of the cleanup to be focused around the city’s riverfront park, which has already flooded.

-Officials are relying heavily on the prospect of state and federal funding, which will come if President Trump declares a major disaster, as he’s done in some counties in Oklahoma.
+Officials are relying heavily on the prospect of state and federal funding, which will come if President Donald Trump declares a major disaster, as he’s done in some counties in Oklahoma.
 Vice President Mike Pence toured flood-damaged Tulsa Tuesday, and officials say across Oklahoma, severe weather has killed six people.

 Gov. Asa Hutchinson visited Pine Bluff Tuesday to assess the damage.
 He said he was impressed with the community response to the flood.
 “They’re very resilient, and I think they’re prepared to deal with it,” Hutchinson said.
 But he also cautioned that lower income residents, like many in Pine Bluff, will have challenges rebuilding.